 Although first used in the days of silent movies, ‘storyboarding’ as it is known today was developed in Disney Studios in the 1930s.

 The first complete set of storyboards were created for a Disney short “The Three Little Pigs” in 1933

 Walt Disney believed that story development was one of the most important parts of producing an animated film.
 Disney credited animator Webb Smith with creating the idea of drawing scenes on separate sheets of paper and pinning them up on a bulletin board to tell a story in sequence, thus creating the first storyboard.

 Storyboard artists are great storytellers

-A storyboard allows storytellers to visualize the sequence of the plot, the lucidity of a story, and identify any significant ‘plot holes’, or inconsistencies.
+A storyboard allows storytellers to visualise the sequence of the plot, the lucidity of a story, and identify any significant ‘plot holes’, or inconsistencies.
 Using the absolute minimum amount of information necessary, storyboards gave filmmakers a very quick read of the dynamics and the emotion of the sequence.